The magic began sometime around 2005.

 - Bit.ly Your UTMs – No unwieldy hundred-character long URLs.
 Keep your UTMs short and sweet with included Bit.ly integration.

-- Take Notes – Don’t waste time trying to figure out which UTM is which; add notes in the tools, and they sync to Google Sheets.
+- Take Notes – Don’t waste time trying to figure out which UTM is which; add notes in the tools, and they sync to with your dashboard.

 It’s a lot neater than using spreadsheets and because of the way data is generated and stored, existing data is also less likely to be accidentally corrupted.